2019 North Korea–United States Hanoi Summit: Meeting with Vietnamese leaders

-Trump met General Secretary Nguyễn Phú Trọng around 11:42 am local time.
+Trump met General Secretary, President of Vietnam Nguyễn Phú Trọng around 11:42 am local time.
 They watched the Vietnamese airline executives sign a series of business deals with U.S. companies.

 Trump also had a meeting with the Vietnamese prime minister Nguyễn Xuân Phúc on February 27.

 One-on-one meeting

-At Hanoi's Metropole Hotel, Trump and Kim Jong-un had a one-on-one meeting for 30 minutes on Wednesday evening.
-They started the summit at 6:30 pm local time (6:30am EST) with a handshake and then participated in a one-on-one meeting with interpreters only.
+At Hanoi's Metropole Hotel, Trump and Kim Jong Un had a one-on-one meeting for 30 minutes on Wednesday evening.
+They started the summit at 6:30 pm local time (6:30 am EST) with a handshake and then participated in a one-on-one meeting with interpreters only.

 Dinner

 Trump and Kim started with a social dinner in Hanoi on Wednesday.
 There were a few key attendees at the dinner; seated at the round table were U.S. Secretary of State Mike Pompeo and acting Chief of Staff Mick Mulvaney, DPRK Vice Chairman Kim Yong-chol, and Minister of Foreign Affairs Ri Yong-ho.
-Trump assured North Korea a "tremendous future for your country" in his initial comments with Kim Jong-un.
-Kim Jong-un described the second summit as a "courageous political decision" by Trump and also added that there had been "a lot of thinking, effort, and patience" between now and the previous June summit in Singapore.
+Trump assured North Korea a "tremendous future for your country" in his initial comments with Kim Jong Un.
+Kim Jong Un described the second summit as a "courageous political decision" by Trump and also added that there had been "a lot of thinking, effort, and patience" between now and the previous June summit in Singapore.

-On the first night of the summit, the White House announced that Trump and Kim Jong-un would sign a "joint agreement" the next afternoon.
+On the first night of the summit, the White House announced that Trump and Kim Jong Un would sign a "joint agreement" the next afternoon.

 Second day

 One-on-one meeting

-During the one-on-one meeting in Hanoi, Kim Jong-un was asked by a reporter if he would consider opening a US liaison office in Pyongyang.
-Kim Jong-un initially hesitated to answer the question and asked Trump to excuse the press from the summit room, but Trump urged Kim Jong-un to answer the question, to which he responded through an interpreter that the idea was "welcomeable".
+During the one-on-one meeting in Hanoi, Kim Jong Un was asked by a reporter if he would consider opening a US liaison office in Pyongyang.
+Kim Jong Un initially hesitated to answer the question and asked Trump to excuse the press from the summit room, but Trump urged Kim Jong Un to answer the question, to which he responded through an interpreter that the idea was "welcomeable".
 Trump acknowledged the response as a positive one.
-After that, another reporter asked if Kim Jong-un was willing to shut down his nuclear program, to which he responded, "If I'm not willing to do that, I wouldn't be here right now."
-The leaders went into a closed-room meeting, but the planned working lunch between Trump and Kim Jong-un and the potential joint signing ceremony were canceled.
-After preliminary negotiations between Trump and Kim Jong-un went over a period of time, White House Press Secretary Sarah Huckabee Sanders told reporters waiting to cover the lunch that it had been called off.
+After that, another reporter asked if Kim Jong Un was willing to shut down his nuclear program, to which he responded, "If I'm not willing to do that, I wouldn't be here right now."
+The leaders went into a closed-room meeting, but the planned working lunch between Trump and Kim Jong Un and the potential joint signing ceremony were canceled.
+After preliminary negotiations between Trump and Kim Jong Un went over a period of time, White House Press Secretary Sarah Huckabee Sanders told reporters waiting to cover the lunch that it had been called off.

-One month after the summit ended, Reuters reported that on the second day of the summit Trump passed Kim Jong-un a note that bluntly called for North Korea to surrender all its nuclear weapons and fuel, in similar fashion to the "Libya model", a proposal the North Koreans had repeatedly rejected.
+One month after the summit ended, Reuters reported that on the second day of the summit, Trump passed Kim Jong Un a note that bluntly called for North Korea to surrender all its nuclear weapons and fuel, in similar fashion to the "Libya model", a proposal the North Koreans had repeatedly rejected.
 The scheduled ceremonial luncheon was then abruptly canceled and the summit ended.